Xenometon/Xenometon.github.io/README.md

 # Xenometon Portfolio Website 🚀

 My first modern, responsive portfolio website built with HTML, CSS, and JavaScript! <br>
-_This Website is primarily made for large screen formats (Laptop/desktops), might encounter issues on mobile screens._
+_This website is primarily optimized for larger screen formats (Laptop/desktops), you may experience display issues on mobile devices._

 ## ✨ Features